Tuesday, 31 March 2009

 The world has ended!

 The legend of the curse comes about because the popular English translations sanitize the text, turning it into a tale of thwarted love.
+"Little white flowers will never awaken me" huh ?
 Yet the song is haunting enough to survive sentimental censorship, and has become a cult classic.
 How frustrating it must have been for the Seress and especially Jávor whose good work was completely sidelined.
 But dumbed down is where the money is.

 Wednesday, 4 March 2009